davidhilpert/AgePrediction/README.md

 <img src="figures/project_sketch.svg" alt="Project outline" width="80%" height="80%" />

 The trained model estimates birth years with a Smoothed Mean Absolute Error (SMAE) of 15.8 years.
-This error cannot be brought lower than 11.8 years on average, due to names typically recurring across multiple decades, which introduces irreducible estimation uncertainty.
-In comparison to a benchmark SMAE of 19.0 years (equivalent to predicting the population mean birth year for all names), this model achieves a 44.1% reduction in prediction error.
+As the data represents the distribution of names across years, as opposed to a single average year per name, names can be only predicted up to a range.
+For the model, this means that model error cannot be brought lower than 11.8 years on average, indicating that even the best possible guess makes estimation errors of +/- 11.8 years on average.
+In comparison to a benchmark SMAE of 19.0 years (equivalent to predicting the population mean birth year for all names), the trained model achieves a 44.1% reduction in prediction error.
 The model demonstrates particular strength in handling frequency-weighted predictions, focusing learning on representative naming patterns rather than outliers, which is crucial for practical business applications.

 <img src="figures/smae_plot.png" alt="Model performance" width="80%" height="80%" />